 Recruitment for IPPE and APPE rotations takes place in the Fall, so students should bring their ideas to the EL Office as early as possible.

-Once the placement process is complete, no changes to the placement will be permitted unless there are extenuating circumstances.
 Placement scheduling is not subject to appeal, and students are not allowed to switch, trade, or exchange placement dates, times, or sites amongst themselves.

-If the student feels that they have an extenuating circumstance, any request to change the placement must be made in writing, include the evidence necessitating the change, where applicable, and submitted to the EL Office.
+If the student feels that they have an extenuating circumstance, any request to change the placement must be made in writing, include the evidence necessitating the change, where applicable, and be submitted to the EL Office.

 Conflicts of Interest